Cooper Union for the Advancement of Science and Art Data & Information Overview

 Student Loan Debt

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
 At Cooper Union, approximately 25% of students took out student loans averaging $4,906 a year.
 That adds up to $19,624 over four years for those students.

 The student loan default rate at Cooper Union is 5.8%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

-How Much Money Do Cooper Union Graduates Make?bachelor's degree recipients from Cooper Union make around $64,900 per year during the early years of their employment.
+How Much Money Do Cooper Union Graduates Make?students who graduate with a bachelor's degree from Cooper Union make about $64,900 a year during their first few years of employment after graduation.
 This is good news for future Cooper Union graduates since it is 63% more than the average college graduate's salary of $39,802 per year.

 Location of Cooper Union for the Advancement of Science and Art